 After carefully reading and viewing all pieces of feedback, we have decided not to implement the one-way road as it is currently designed.
 Instead, we will develop a new design that better addresses the concerns of the community using Hull and Austin Roads.
-We will ask for your feedback on our new plan in August 2019.
+We will ask for your feedback on our new plan in October-November 2019.

 Thank you again to everyone who submitted feedback on this proposal.
 A summary of this feedback and answers to questions and concerns is below.

 In March 2019, we asked for feedback on our proposal to review AT’s Speed Limits Bylaw which addresses traffic speeds along high-risk routes within the Auckland region.
 Both Hull and Austin Roads have high speeds at 100 kilometres per hour.
 Under the proposed Speed Limits Bylaw, these speeds may be reduced along with appropriate signage.
 Click here to read more about the safe speeds programme.

 - Request to reduce the current traffic speed on Hull Road, if the one-way plan is implemented.
 The respondent suggests that this additional measure is necessary to fully address the current problems on the road.

 We will not be implementing the one-way plan for Hull Road.
 As noted above, both Hull and Austin Roads have high speeds of 100 kilometres per hour which may be reduced with the new Speed Limits Bylaw.
 To keep up to date with these changes, please visit the safe speeds programme page.

 - Request for an on-going maintenance plan for residential sections of Hull Road, if recreational drivers continue to use this road.